anyaegbufrancis/code.quiz/README.md

 - Local Storage was employed as placeholder for values in this project.
 - Certain page are reused for multiple functions by hiding some elements on the page.
 - Functions are employed whereever possible to make the product a bit modular.

+# Future Efforts

+* The timer presently kicks in at the instruction page of the test and is not restricted to the question pages again.
+The pages reloads completion page at the expiration of the set time.
+A little more time will be devoted to fixing this.